July 1, 2016 – June 30, 2019

 “Faculty Member” means all persons appointed by the Board of Governors of the University of British Columbia on a full or part time basis as Instructor, Senior Instructor, Professor of Teaching, Lecturer, Acting Assistant Professor, Assistant Professor, Associate Professor, Professor or equivalent position.

-“Lecturer” means a person holding an appointment without review for a term of twelve (12) months or less with responsibilities limited to teaching and related duties which may include administrative responsibilities normally undertaken by faculty members.
+“Lecturer” means a person holding an appointment without review for a term of one, two or three years (the first year of an initial appointment shall be probationary), with responsibilities limited to teaching and related duties which may include administrative responsibilities normally undertaken by faculty members and service as defined by Article 4.05 in Part 4, Conditions of Appointment for Faculty.

 “Periodic review” means a review of the record of a faculty member, undertaken in accordance with the procedures of Article 5 of Part 4 Conditions of Appointment for Faculty, leading to a decision by the President whether or not to recommend to the Board of Governors that the faculty member be promoted;